-This guide covers the local link between your POS and the terminal: how they physically connect, which port to use, and the setup steps.
+This guide covers the local link between your POS and the terminal: how they physically connect, which port to use, and the terminal-side setup.
+Host-side steps live in a separate guide per operating system.
 For the terminal's IP address and firewall access to Market Pay, see Configure your network.

 Choose a connection topology